 Companies which have installed vehicle tracking have seen significant reductions in fuel and maintenance costs.
 Furthermore, fleet managers can see the live location of every vehicle within their fleet at any time.
 This allows vehicles to be identified to respond in case of an emergency.
 It also allows managers to identify where time is being lost or wasted with routes taken by drivers.
 This not only improves efficiency and productivity but can improve customer service as well.

-Vehicle tracking could provide the improvements your company is looking for without the considerable expense of investing in additional vehicles.
+A fleet management and asset tracking system could provide the improvements your company is looking for without the considerable expense of investing in additional vehicles.

 Can your budget afford it?